 Interestingly, it is possible to customise your Tipping banner with logo, name, description, links, etc.

 Finally, in terms of payment, the publisher is required to set up an Uphold account with KYC.
 This part shows obviously the current limits of Brave and BAT as a decentralised peer2p product.
 Regulations and mass user adoption must be the reason of this choice...

 As explained, Brave removes trackers used by advertisers to targets users.
 In order to replace this, they are trying to revolutionise the advertising space with a new model focused on relevance and privacy.

 Users will be paid to watch ads.
-While browsing the web, the users could receive notifications to watch ads, or see ads on a website (in the future) and consequently receive 15% of the ads revenue to their Brave wallet.
+While browsing the web, the users could receive notifications to watch ads, or see ads on a website (in the future) and consequently receive 15% [for publisher ads] or 70% [for users ads] of the revenue generated to their Brave wallet.
 As we know, the wallet is currently unidirectional, so this earning can only be used to send tips to your favorite websites.

 The rest of the 15% will be then shared between the advertisers, the publishers and Brave.